MIT BRENNENDER SORGE

 36. This charity,

-intelligent and sympathetic towards those even who offend you, does by no means imply
+intelligent and sympathetic towards those even who offend you, does by

-a renunciation of the right of proclaiming, vindicating and defending the truth and
+a renunciation of the right of proclaiming, vindicating and defending

 its implications.
 The priest's first loving gift to his neighbors is to